pt-icp-hub/ICP-AI-Hackathon-OnChain-OpenChat/README.md

 ### 4. Register your bot on Openchat and start messaging it!

-### 4. Register your bot on Openchat and start messaging it!

 Follow these steps to register and interact with your bot in your local OpenChat instance:

 1. **Register with Internet Identity**